 Timeline: 2017-2018; (18-month process).
 The Transfer of Development Rights Amenity Funding Pilot Project Report on the results of the pilot project shall be transmitted to the Council by June 1, 2018, so as to inform the King County 2019-2020 Biennial Budget.

 Outcomes: The Executive shall file with the Council the Transfer of Development Rights Amenity Funding Pilot Project Report recommending process and funding levels relative to Transferrable of Development Rights used in development projects.
 The report shall include identification of any necessary recommended amendments to the Comprehensive Plan and King County Code.
-The Executive shall transmit to the Council any recommended amendments to the Comprehensive Plan and King County Code as part of the ((2020))2023 Comprehensive Plan update.
-The Executive will work with the Council to determine whether the amendments are appropriate for inclusion in an Annual Comprehensive Plan Amendment prior to the Eight-Year update.
+The Executive shall transmit to the Council any recommended amendments to the Comprehensive Plan and King County Code as part of the 2020 Comprehensive Plan “Two-Year” update.

 Leads: Department of Natural Resources and Parks.
 Executive staff shall update and coordinate with the Councilmember office(s) representing the pilot project community throughout the process.